yugabyte/yugabyte-db/docs/content/stable/yugabyte-platform/configure-yugabyte-platform/set-up-cloud-provider/kubernetes.md

 - Create a `yugabyte-platform-universe-management` service account.
 - Create a `kubeconfig` file of the earlier-created service account to configure access to the Kubernetes cluster.

-### Service account creation
+### Service account

-This is the ServiceAccount whose secret can be used to generate a kubeconfig.
+This is the ServiceAccount whose secret can be used to generate a `kubeconfig` file.

-**Notes**
+This account:

-- It should not be deleted once it is in use by the platform.
+- Should not be deleted once it is in use by the platform.
 - `namespace` in the ServiceAccount creation command can be replaced by the desired namespace in which to install YugabyteDB.

 Run the following `kubectl` command to apply the YAML file: